memor24/ansible-templates/README.md

 # Ansible Tasks
-Typical tasks based on LPIC-1-2-3 for target hosts using Ansible.
+Typical tasks based on LPIC-1-2-3 for target hosts using Ansible and best practices.